Visiting Budapest in December

 Matthias Church

-Our guide has a favorite spot in Budapest and it was our final stop on the walking tour, the Matthias church.
-It was beautifully lit up at night.
-There were not that many people in the square compared to Saturday when we went back.
-More to come from the Castle District in our next post.
+Our guide has a favorite spot in Budapest, and it was our final stop on the walking tour: the Matthias church.
+It was beautifully lit up at night, and there were not that many people in the square compared to Saturday when we went back.
+More will come from the Castle District in our next post.

 Budapest Noir.
 The stairs leading to and from the Castle District

-The place had a wonderful atmosphere with lots of photos on the walls.
-This was just what we needed and it gave us new energy to complete our walk back to the apartment.
+The place had a wonderful atmosphere, and there were lots of photos on the walls.
+This was just what we needed, and it gave us new energy to complete our walk back to the apartment.

 Navigating our way back from the Castle District